Interior design is a quandary for a lot of people.…

 Cropping for Canvas Printing: Shifting Focus

-We often get ‘subject blind’ where we’re so focussed on the person or object that drew our eye in the first place we don’t see distracting background action that changes the tone.
-For example, a photo of your grandparents at your wedding is absolutely beautiful – until you see some kids in the background being silly.
-That sort of tonal clash can ruin a photo – but you can crop out the distractions and return the power to the central image that caught your eye.
+We often get ‘subject blind’.
+This occurs when where we’re so focused on the person or object that drew our eye in the first place that we don’t see distracting background action that changes the tone.
+For example, a photo of your grandparents at your wedding might be absolutely beautiful.
+That is until you see kids in the background being silly!
+This sort of tonal clash can ruin a photo – but you can crop out the distractions and return the power to your focal point.

 Cropping is dead simple and often necessary – it’s a rare photo that can’t be improved by a little judicious cropping.
 If you’re all thumbs with Photoshop and can’t do much else, you can at least crop your photos before they go to the printer – and you absolutely should.
 And when you have, click here and we’d be delighted to turn those cropped photos into powerful wall art.